usnistgov/escherized-colloids/README.md

 Citation
 ========
-Refer to the CITATION.cff file for information regarding the citation of this repository.
+Refer to the [NIST MIDAS entry](https://datapub.nist.gov/od/id/mds2-3105) for information regarding the citation of this repository.

 Contact information
 ===================